 About this data set

-This work is part of an ongoing collaboration between the Clean Air and Urban Landscapes Hub and the Threatened Species Recovery Hub of the National Environmental Science Program.
+This work is part of a collaboration between the Clean Air and Urban Landscapes Hub and the Threatened Species Recovery Hub of the National Environmental Science Program.
 To read more about this work, see our scientific publication (Ives et al 2015) and this summary paper for kids.

 For any enquires about this data set, please contact Kylie Soanes at email@example.com.